-As at December 31, 2014, the exercise price of all outstanding share options and the convertible debenture were higher than the market price of the Company's shares, such that they were not dilutive.
-As at December 31, 2013, a certain number of outstanding options had exercise prices below the market price of the shares.
+As at March 31, 2015, the exercise price of substantially all outstanding share options and the convertible debenture were higher than the market price of the Company's shares, such that there is only a minor impact on dilution.
+As at March 31, 2014, a certain number of outstanding options had exercise prices below the market price of the shares.